RadSpaceEd/my-nvim/README.md

 Things that I removed
 * vim-fugitive (I'm seeing if I want to replace it with lazygit)
 * vim-rhubarb
-* gitsigns (I don't like seeing the gutter that much... seeing if I keep it off or if it's usefullness outweights it's ugliness and waste of vertical space)
+* gitsigns (I don't like seeing the signcolumn that much... seeing if I keep it off or if it's usefullness outweights it's ugliness and waste of vertical space)

 TODO